Adam-Collier/portfolio-site/content/resources/design/index.md

 ## Figma

 My design tool of choice and great for designing collaboratively, prototyping and sharing previews.
 The Figma team are revolutionising design tooling and taking it to another level.

+### The best time saving tip (apple users only sorry)

+Need to quickly take a screenshot on your IPhone and paste it in to Figma?
+A great tip I found takes advantage of Apple's [handoff feature](https://support.apple.com/en-gb/HT209455).
+Once handoff is activated on your Mac and IPhone you can grab your phone > take a screenshot > tap share > hit copy and then on your desktop just paste it straight into Figma!
+It's saved me tonnes of time and now the wisdom is passed to you.

 ### Useful Plugins